Hashtag Web3 Logo

 Web3 Jobs for Beginners: A Roadmap to Your First Role

 A step-by-step guide for complete beginners looking to get a job in Web3.
-Learn the foundational skills and first steps to take to land an entry-level role in the crypto industry.
+Learn the foundational skills and first steps to take to land an entry-level.

 The Web3 industry is booming, creating a wealth of job opportunities that extend far beyond just coding.
 For beginners, the space can seem intimidating, filled with complex jargon and a fast-moving culture.
 However, the secret to breaking in is that the industry values passion, initiative, and a willingness to learn far more than a traditional resume.
 You don't need to be a crypto expert from day one to start building a rewarding career.